Mediation is a well recognised means of family dispute resolution.

 A simple definition of mediation is ‘assisted negotiation’.

 Mediation as a form of dispute resolution has a long history.
 It comes in many forms and there are multiple definitions.
-The Mediator Standards Board describes mediation as:
+AMDRAS describes mediation as:

 Mediation offers an informal means of resolving disputes, without the need for preparation of expensive documents and without the need for attendance at court events.